hasbiyama/Codify/README.md

 # Codify

-A simple way to manage and interact with (semi-random) code generator database.
+A simple way to manage and interact with (pseudo-random) code generator database.

 ## Installation